raniaezzo/MotionAsym_Eye/RE_edited_scripts/README.md

 	add_outside.m: creates new (_tab) file which includes the boolean column above if any values exceeded the threshold from screen center during stimulus presentation.

 	add_blink.m: updates file (_tab) to include a column with 0 or 1 indicating whether a blink occurred during the stimulus period based on Eyelink detection.
+THIS IS SPECIFIC TO STIMULUS PERIOD, TO LATER USE AS EXCLUSION CRITERIA.

 	findSamplingRate.m: returns the sampling rate according to that EDF/MSG file.
 		NOTE: check that the outside and blink parameters account for any differences in sampling rate.

-	omitblinks.m: turns a column with replicated timestamps and turns any blink period to nans.
-Note that the data is only during trial, so there are more blinks that reflected in the Dat_all_blink.mat files.
+	omitblinks.m: turns the 5th column with replicated timestamps and turns any blink period to nans (to serve as a label).
+Does not by itself remove blinks from the data, this is done later in the script.
+THIS ACCOUNTS FOR BLINKS OUTSIDE OF STIMULUS PERIOD.

 	segmentnonBlinks2.m: creates separate segments of the eyetrace between blinks.
 This will make a column in the trial matrix with 1s, 2s, 3s, etc corresponding to each eye trace between blinks.